 Jimbo Fisher is building something special in College Station.
-As the Texas A&M head coach enters his third year with the Aggies, he looks poised to turn in his second straight top-10 college football recruiting class.
+As the Texas A&M head coach enters his third year with the Aggies, he’s turned in his second straight top-10 college football recruiting class.

 That being said, Fisher has had to compete with SEC West rivals like Alabama and LSU for the south’s top-tier talent.
 One of those names in the 2020 class — and one of the top uncommitted recruits entering Wednesday’s National Signing Day — was four-star defensive tackle McKinnley Jackson.